Fredilein/mampf/api/README.md

 # Express API

+This is the code for the backend, which will run on the server.
+The client accesses data (e.g. recipes) by sending requests to this part.
+Requests will be parsed according to the code in `routes/` and will be delegated to the corresponding functions in `controllers/`.

 ## Folders

 ### `models`

-Contains definition of a recipe and user.
+Contains definitions of a recipe and user.

 ### `routes`